-For disputes arising under 17.6, the employer pick and the union pick arbitrators on each area panel shall serve on a random basis.
+For disputes arising under 17.6, the employer pick and the union pick arbitrators on each area panel shall serve on a random basis and they shall respond to the worksite in the major port areas immediately upon assignment from the Marine Exchange.

 The arbitrators in each area shall adjudicate matters on the job when required by the contract (reference, for example, Section 17.829).
 Failure to appear as required by the contract shall be grounds for dismissal or other discipline.

 Each arbitrator shall be subject to joint re-appointment at the expiration of the PCL&CA.